PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 objectives:
 - Learn the steps required to configure and run MPI applications from a container
 keypoints:
-- Singularity interfaces with HPC schedulers such as Slurm, with some requirements
 - You need to build your application in the container with an MPI version which is ABI compatible with MPI libraries in the host
 - Appropriate environment variables and bind mounts are required at runtime to make the most out of MPI applications (sys admins can help)
+- Singularity interfaces with HPC schedulers such as Slurm, with some requirements
 ---

-> ## Note
->
-> To run exercises from this episode on your own, you'll need a machine with MPICH libraries and Slurm scheduler installed.
-> If you only have MPICH but not Slurm, you can achieve the same outcomes below by executing `./mpi_mpirun.sh` in substitution for `sbatch mpi_sc19.sh`.
-{: .callout}

 ### Let's run OpenFoam in a container!